mnov88/gdpred/content/Articles/Article 15.md

 ---
 title: "Article 15"
  subtitle: "Right of access by the data subject"
 tags:
   - article
+type: "article"
 ---
 ## Right of access by the data subject